Menu Home

 The Statute of Quia Emptores 1290

 In 1290 the feudal system suffered what was to be a fatal blow.
-The original intention of William the Conqueror had been that all grants of land should be life tenures and would revert back to the crown on the tenant’s death but this was clearly not going to satisfy the Barons and by 1100 land was being inherited on payment to the King or overlord of a feudal relief.
+The original intention of William the Conqueror had been that all grants of land should be life tenures and would revert to the crown on the tenant’s death and would then be reallocated.
+This was clearly not going to satisfy the Barons and by 1100 land was being inherited on payment to the King or overlord of a feudal relief.

 Unfree or villein tenure, later called copyhold.